Part D Extra Help

-Your assets, which include savings, stocks, or bonds, must be less than $13,300 if you're only getting coverage for yourself, and less than $26,580 for a couple.
-These values are for 2013 and may be different in 2014.
+Your assets, which include savings, stocks, or bonds, must be less than $13,440 if you're only getting coverage for yourself, and less than $26,860 for a couple.
+These values are for 2014 and may change in 2015.

-If you qualify for any of the Medicare savings programs, you automatically qualify for the Part D Extra Help program.
-You also automatically qualify if you have Medicare and Medicaid -- that is, you are dual eligible.
+If you qualify for any of the Medicare savings programs or receive Supplemental Security Income (SSI) benefits, you automatically qualify for the Part D Extra Help program.
+You also automatically qualify if you have both Medicare and Medicaid.

-You can apply online on the Social Security web site.
+You can apply online at the Social Security web site.
 Or you can call Social Security at 800-772-1213 or go to your local Social Security office.
-You also can apply by contacting your local department of human services.
+You also can apply by contacting your local department of human services or state Medical Assistance Office.
+You can find contact information for your State Medical Assistance Office at Medicare.gov.

 You may have to wait up to 4 months to find out if you qualify.
 If you do, you'll get a letter saying so.
 Then, you may get money back for any premiums you paid while you waited.